CodeLouisville/CSharpClassProject/Week-3.md

-#Week 2
+# Week 3

 In week 3, we should be working in the Week3 branch.
 We start with the basic ASP.NET MVC Web Application created weeks 1 and 2.
 Following these instructions, we will modify the application to have a main menu, use the Bootstrap responsive design framework, and impelement a main menu.

 III.
 Implement Responsive Design, Views, and Models